 I rarely use crème fraîche in a risotto, so I gave this fresh lemony courgette risotto a try.

-It is a rather straight forward risotto I found on BBC Good Food with a good liquid to rice ratio.
-The load of courgette, thyme and lemon zest and juice make it a very fresh and tasty dish that cuts through the additional richness of the crème fraîche.
+It is a rather straight forward risotto I found on BBC Good Food with a suitable liquid to rice ratio.
+A load of courgette, thyme, and lemon zest and juice make it a very fresh and tasty dish that cuts through the additional richness of the crème fraîche.

-The recipe is really easy to follow and accurate; it serves 4.
-The only thing that I did differently is separately pan-fry the diced courgette (I just used 2 whole ones, rather than measuring 250gr / 8oz, and used bit more thyme) and added it later on as it would have crowded the risotto pan too much when following the recipe to the letter.
+The recipe is straightforward to follow and accurate; it serves 4.
+The only thing that I did differently was separately pan-frying the diced courgette (I just used 2 whole ones, rather than measuring 250g / 8oz, and used a bit more thyme) and added it later on as it would have crowded the risotto pan too much when following the recipe to the letter.

 The risotto needed a pretty good amount of seasoning, but using 2 stock cubes instead of 1 would have helped in that respect as well.
 The addition of 2 tbsp of crème fraîche is enough to make the risotto nice and creamy, but also made it a bit more ‘liquid’ compared to just using butter.
 So you may want to cook the risotto a tad longer than usual before adding the crème fraîche and parmesan cheese.

-The kids give it an (expected) lukewarm response: “too much veggies, not enough cheese”. 😊 We thought it was a delicious dish though.
+The kids give it an (expected) lukewarm response: “too many veggies, not enough cheese”. 😊 We thought it was a delicious dish, though.